hiaac-nlp/FairPIVARA/README.md

 |                   |       Jewish      |        Muslim       |   |   -0.18   |  -0.07 |     61.11%    |    0.02    |     88.89%    |   |   0.07   |    0.01    |     85.24%    |
 | Sexua Orientation |    Heterosexual   |         LGBT        |   |   -1.33   |  -1.32 |     0.75%     |    0.02    |     98.50%    |   |   -1.18  |    0.02    |     98.30%    |

 Relative bias between classes for OpenCLIP and CAPIVARA models, along with bias reduction by MMBias and FairPIVARA algorithms.
-Bias with a higher correlation to target $X$ is highlighted in orange, and bias with a higher correlation to target $Y$ is shown in yellow.
+In the pdf of the FairPIVAFA article, bias with a higher correlation to target $X$ is highlighted in orange, and bias with a higher correlation to target $Y$ is shown in yellow.

 #### Classification Performance